compsciencelab/pytorchrl/code_examples/train_genchem/ppo/README.md

 ## 3. Training

-To train an agent with the current ´conf.yaml´ configuration run
+To train an agent with the current `conf.yaml` configuration run

     ./code_examples/train_genchem/ppo/train.sh

 ## 4. Log in wandb during training

-If you have a `wandb` account, you can visualise you training progress in https://wandb.ai/ by adding you account key to the configuration file in `line 25`.
+If you have a `wandb` account, you can visualise you training progress at https://wandb.ai/ by adding you account key to the configuration file in `line 25`.

 ## 5. Analize results